maxxiimo/the-front-end-manifesto/Mobile Foundation.md

 3. A hybrid of 1 and 2.

 I'm undecided about which method I prefer insofar as 1 and 2 go.
-My gut tells me to separate concerns.
-Anyway, here are my thoughts on the subject:
+My gut tells me to separate concerns, but I like responsive styles and lots of minds are working towards improving them.
+Here are some thoughts on the matter:

 - Keep them separate and you can serve lighter, device specific stylesheets.
 This translates to less complexity and better performance.
 - As applications grow and user needs change, it might become necessary to separate mobile out completely.
 If you start out separate this transition might be easier.